Raised bed gardens are very popular and it’s easy to see why.

 - 40% compost (a mix of chicken manure, steer manure and a “green compost” like Warner’s Supreme or Black Gold’s Garden Compost)

-- 10% potting soil, preferably with peat most, perlite or vermiculite, which are all thing that help allow for the proper amount of drainage and moisture retention.
+- 10% potting soil, preferably with peat most, perlite or vermiculite, which help with drainage and moisture retention.

 In order to purchase the right amount of total soil, a little bit of math is involved: